 What Activities and Social Options Do They Offer For Seniors?

 Maybe your mom loves to play bingo.
 If so, great.
 Find a place that plays a lot of bingo.

 But if she doesn’t?

-She’s going to need activities that she does like to do.
+She’s going to need activities at the assisted living or memory care center that she does like to do.

 Ask the staff to see their monthly calendar of scheduled events.
 (By law in Wisconsin, CBRFs are supposed to have that posted.)
 Is it just bingo 24/7?

 Do they have a variety of doings that she can do?
 Do they have outings she’d be interested in?
 Do they encourage community involvement?
 People volunteering in and residents volunteering out?

 Is the assisted living facility open to adding events to the schedule that do interest Mom?

 The more she can do what she loves, the more it will truly be a home sweet home.
 Because the Fun, Fun, Fun doesn’t have to stop just because someone took the T-bird away.

 Nothing says home like a homemade meal.
 So when you take your tour of the assisted living or memory care center, make sure you take time to enjoy the food.